ChristophNoetel/claude-code-skills/memory-system/README.md

 Migrating the public REST API from v1 to v2.
 Target: end of Q3.

 **Why:** v1 has inconsistent error formats.
 Three enterprise customers escalated.
-Product committed to the fix in Q2.
+Product is committed to the fix in Q2.

 **How to apply:** New endpoints use v2 patterns.
 Don't add features to v1.
 ```